 This athletic clothing brand sends you a three-piece outfit valued at around $100 for only $49.99.
 This is vastly cheaper than other popular athleisure brands like Lululemon or Athleta which sell a single pair of tights starting at around $100.

 The hook?
 Fabletics is a subscription service.
 You join their VIP program and receive one "outfit" every month unless you hit the "skip a month" feature before the fifth.
 Prices this low would likely not be sustainable for the brand without the sheer volume of recurring monthly subscription prices and one-off purchases from their members.

-Penetration pricing can be an effective pricing strategy for some businesses.
-Make sure you understand how it will affect your business plan before enacting it.
+Penetration pricing can be an effective pricing strategy for some businesses, but it could just as easily fall flat for others.
+If you're interested in leveraging the tactic, make sure you understand how it will affect your business plan before implementing it.